LilianDm/UnoGame/README.md

 # UnusGame
- A group project about a game similar to Uno.
-With images, cards, and competition.
+ A group project about a game similar to Uno, with images, cards, and competition.

 ##  Project Members
 * Lilian Dmitrieva - Group Leader